What is a colonoscopy?

 - Bleeding symptoms, such as rectal bleeding, bloody stool, or black, tarry feces.
-Potential causes of such bleeding that can be identified with a colonoscopy include colon cancer and intestinal inflammation or damage.
+Potential causes include colon cancer and intestinal inflammation or damage.

 - Bowel movement changes, such as pencil thin stools.
-Bowel movement changes can be caused by a variety of conditions from intestinal inflammation to colon cancer.
+Bowel movement changes are caused by various conditions, such as intestinal inflammation and colon cancer.

 - Colon polyps, abnormal growths in the large intestine that can become cancerous.
 In some cases, polyps are first identified during another procedure called a barium enema and removed during colonoscopy.

 - Colorectal cancer screening.
-A colonoscopy can identify and remove abnormal tissue and colon polyps before they have the chance to develop into cancer.
+A colonoscopy can identify and remove abnormal tissue and colon polyps before they develop into cancer.

 - Diarrhea.
 A colonoscopy can identify inflammation and infections.

-- Diverticulosisand diverticulitis, intestinal pockets that can develop over time and become infected
+- Diverticulosis and diverticulitis, intestinal pockets that can develop over time and can become infected or cause bleeding

 - Inflammatory bowel disease, which includes ulcerative colitis and Crohn's disease

 - Unexplained weight loss if the underlying cause has not been found through other, less invasive tests